trishnabhattarai/how-does-language-model-work/README.md

 # 🧠 Understanding Language Models: How They Work
-Language models are like the smart brains of the computer world.
-These models are trained on large datasets and can even predict the future by analyzing past data.
-At the core of most modern language models lies a powerful architecture called the Transformer, which helps the model understand relationships between words.
+Language models are smart brains in a computer world that are trained on multiple data.
+Those models can also predict the future by analyzing the past data.
+Language models are built using transformers, which help this model to identify the relation between words.

-However, language models do not understand human language directly.
-They need to process it through several steps to grasp the meaning of sentences.
-Here's a breakdown of how this works:
+However, Language models can't understand human language directly, so they need multiple steps to understand, i.e.,
+1. tokenization.
+2. Word embedding
+3. Numerical embedding/positional encoding
+4. Transformer architecture/neural network
+   4.1. encoder
+   4.2. decoder

 ## 🧩 1.
 Tokenization
-- Tokenization is the first step in processing language.
-It involves breaking a sentence down into smaller units called tokens or subtokens.
-- Token: A complete word (e.g., “play”).
-- Subtoken: A piece of a longer or unfamiliar word (e.g., “viet” and “namese” from “Vietnamese”).
+Tokens are words of a sentence.
+This step is divided into two categories, i.e., token and subtoken, where the token represents a complete word, but the subtokens represent tokens of tokens.
 - Example:
 - Sentence: "My name is Trishna."
+- In this sentence, if LLM divides this sentence into tokens, then 'my' will be token1, 'name' will be token2, 'is' will be token3, and 'Trishna' will be token4.
+So, in total, this sentence contains 4 tokens.
 - Tokens: ["My", "name", "is", "Trishna"] → 4 tokens.

-### Why Use Subtokens?
-- To split long or complex words.
-- To interpret words that aren't in the pre-trained dataset.
-- To understand newly encountered terms.
+### I think now you are wondering if every word is a token, then why is the concept of sub-tokens introduced?
+There are multiple conditions to use the subtoken concept instead of the token.
+- If the word is too long, like Vietnamese, the model will divide this token into subtokens, i.e., viet and namese.
+- If the word does contain or has a similar meaning in the pre-trained data, then to understand the meaning of the new word, the model used the concept of subtokens.
+- Same as 2 when the model tries to understand the meaning of new data that has not already been defined.

 ### Additional Tokenization Steps:
-- Convert to lowercase.
+- Converting each token into lowercase.
-- Remove stop words (e.g., “is”, “am”, “are”, punctuation, etc.).
-- Apply lemmatization to reduce words to their base form (e.g., “playing”, “played” → “play”).

-### This code:
-- Tokenizes and cleans input.
-- Removes duplicates using set().
-- Compares user input against pre-trained data.
+- Removing stop words from the token, like he, she, is, am, are, and ?."
+Basically, stop words are not always the same.
+Stop words are those words that don't contain the main meaning of the sentence but are used to make the sentence transition.
+In this step, words like playing or any word that indicates past, present, or future are converted into the main word, like play, which only holds the meaning.
+- If the user uses any new words, then the model will understand the meaning of the new words and convert that word into pretrained words, which is also called lemmatization, and provide output.

 ![_- visual selection (1)](https://github.com/trishnabhattarai/how-does-language-model-work/blob/main/_-%20visual%20selection%20(1).png)

 ## 🔢 2.
 Word Embedding
-In this step, words are converted into vectors (numerical representations) using statistical and mathematical concepts like:
+In this step, words are converted into vectors by using some mathematical concepts like statistics, which contain mean, median, mode, and standard deviation; linear algebra; probability; calculus; and optimized methods.
+The vector number can be ranged from 0 to 1.
-- Linear Algebra
-- Probability
-- Calculus
-- Optimization Techniques
 - Example:
-  - If the vectors for “play” and “playing” are 0.33 and 0.35, a new word like “played” can be given an average vector:
-(0.33 + 0.35) / 2 = 0.34.
-  - This helps the model recognize “played” as similar to “play” and “playing”.
+  - If I use two words like play and playing to train my model whose vector numbers are 0.33 and 0.35, respectively, and the user uses a new word called played, then the model will calculate the average vector by (0.33+ 0.35)/2 = 0.34, so the vector number for played will be 0.34.
+  - Hence, the vector number of played is nearer to play and playing, so the model understands they have the same or similar meaning.
+  - Now, according to the vector number of the new word, they are replaced by the pretrained words whose vector numbers are similar to the vector numbers of the new words.
 ![_- visual selection (2)](https://github.com/trishnabhattarai/how-does-language-model-work/blob/main/_-%20visual%20selection%20(2).png)

 ## 📊 3.
 Numerical Embedding & Positional Encoding
+-  In this step, a similarity score is provided to the words according to the vector number, and then, according to the similarity score, tokens are grouped to understand the meaning between the tokens.
-- After embedding, a similarity score is calculated to group tokens by related meaning.
-Each token is also assigned a position in the sentence to preserve the order.
+-  After that, positional encoding is done on tokens where every token is again divided according to their position in a sentence.
-- Helps the model differentiate between:
-- "Dog bites man" vs. "Man bites dog"
 ![ss.png](https://github.com/trishnabhattarai/how-does-language-model-work/blob/main/ss.png)

 ## 🧠 4.
 Transformer Architecture (Neural Network)
-- The Transformer is the heart of modern language models.
-It typically includes:
-- 6 Encoders: Understand and process the input.
-- 6 Decoders: Generate meaningful output.
-- Each token is assigned:
-  - Query (Q): Measures how much attention it seeks.
-  - Key (K): Measures how much attention it gives.
-  - Value (V): Represents the actual information content.
-- Attention Mechanism:
-- If Query × Key = High Score → Strong relation between words.
-- Enables model to focus on relevant parts of the sentence.

-### Internal Components:
+- This network contains 6 encoders and 6 decoders, where encoders understand the input of the user and decoders generate the output.
+- In this architecture, each word or vector has a query, key, and value, where the word with a higher query indicates that the word is getting attention from other words, the word with a higher key indicates that the word is giving higher attention to other words, and the word with a higher value indicates that the word is the main word that holds the main meaning of the sentence.
+- Again, the score value is provided to the model according to the query and key value.
-- Self-Attention Layer: Understands the meaning of the sentence.
+- The higher the score, the more relatable the words are.
-- Feedforward Layer: Digs deeper into the meaning of each word.
+- Self-attention and the feed-forward layer are present inside the encoder and decoder.
+- This layer helps the AI model to understand the meaning and relation between words, where the self-attention layer helps the model to understand the meaning of the sentence, but the - feed-forward layer goes deep down and tries to understand the meaning of each token in a sentence.
-- These layers are repeated multiple times, allowing the model to understand the input more thoroughly.
+- This step is repeated many times, which helps the model to understand the meaning more deeply.

-### Why 6 Encoders & Decoders?
-- Using multiple encoders and decoders allows for parallel processing, improving speed and performance.
-- 🔁 End-to-End Flow
-  - User Input → Tokenization
-  - Token → Word Embedding
-  - Embedding → Positional Encoding
-  - Transformer (Encoders + Decoders) → Output
+### Now I think you are wondering why this layer has 6 encoders and 6 decoders?
+- Because 1 encoder can encode 1 sentence at a time, but if we use multiple encoders in parallel, then the encoder can perform its task in parallel, and the same for the decoder too.
-  - Reverse process is applied to generate the response
+- This process is used to understand the input of the user and remember the same reserve process, or reverse step, is used to generate and understand the tokens for output.

 ![_- visual selection (4)](https://github.com/trishnabhattarai/how-does-language-model-work/blob/main/_-%20visual%20selection%20(4).png)

 This is how modern Language Models, such as ChatGPT, BERT, and GPT, convert human language into something they can process, understand, and respond to intelligently.